ZiadHF/Slender-Eight-Pages-Recreation/README.md

 # Slender: The Eight Pages - OpenGL Recreation

 A fan-made OpenGL recreation of the classic indie horror experience "Slender: The Eight Pages."
-The goal of the project is to implement the core gameplay loop—exploring a dark forest, finding eight pages, and surviving encounters with the stalking entity—using modern OpenGL techniques.
+The goal of the project is to implement the core gameplay loop, exploring a dark forest, finding eight pages, and surviving encounters with the stalking entity using modern OpenGL techniques.

 > **Note:** This is an unofficial, fan-made project and is not affiliated with or endorsed by the original creators of Slender: The Eight Pages.